PBIS

 PBIS Newsletter

-*Teachers are giving R.I.C.H.
-Tickets to students daily.
-Students who receive a RICH Ticket should return the white copy to Student Services or the Office to be entered into the weekly raffle.
-Ask your student if he/she received a RICH ticket this week.
+*Teachers are giving R.I.C.H. points to students daily.
+Students receiving a RICH point can redeem them to enter the bi-weekly raffle in 5 Star Students.
+Ask your student if he/she received RICH points this week.

 PBIS at EHMS